What is an LLC loan and how does it work?

 Develop a business plan

-Lenders want reassurance your company is likely to succeed.
+Lenders want reassurance your company is likely to succeed and that you can successfully manage LLC loan repayments.
 They also want clarity on how you generate earnings and how you plan to use the funds to grow your operation.

 A business plan dives into these matters and breaks down financial projections.
-It’s not required by all lenders, but you may need it if applying with a traditional bank or credit union.
+Specifically, business plans typically contain an executive summary, company description, market research about your products and services, detailed descriptions of your products or services, your overall marketing strategy, and details about your funding request.
+It’s not required by all lenders, but you may need to write up a business plan if your company is applying with a traditional bank or credit union.

 Offer collateral

 Some LLC loans come with collateral requirements.
-If you have a low credit score, you may also be required to put up collateral to get approved for funding.
+Collateral reduces the amount of risk for the lender, because they can seize it if you default on your loan to recoup their investment.
+If you have a low credit score, you are more likely to be required to put up collateral to get approved for funding.

 Common types of business collateral include business equipment, real estate, investments and cash.